aryan10000/Covid-19-Global-Impact-Analysis/README.md

 ## Key Insights

-### Global Impact

-- Europe recorded the highest cumulative COVID-19 death count.
+- Europe recorded the highest COVID-19 death toll, exceeding 1 million deaths.
-- North America experienced the second-highest death count.

-### Infection Trends

-- The United States showed one of the highest infection percentages globally.
+- The United States had the highest infection rate among major countries, reaching nearly 19% of its population.
-- Infection rates varied significantly across countries.

-### Vaccination Analysis

-- Vaccination adoption differed substantially between regions.
-- Rolling vaccination metrics revealed varying recovery trajectories.

-### Geographic Analysis

-- Several countries experienced multiple infection waves over time.
-- Pandemic impact was highly dependent on population size and healthcare capacity.
+- North America and Europe emerged as the most heavily impacted regions in terms of infections and fatalities.
+- Forecast models indicated continued infection growth through late 2021, particularly in the United States and Western Europe.

 ---